Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-More generally, our present results reinforce the strong equivalence between classical and quantum turbulence, and are a first attempt at providing an explicit connection between the intermittency of both systems.
+More generally, our present results reinforce the strong equivalence between classical and quantum turbulence, and constitute an attempt at providing an explicit connection between the intermittency of both systems.
 We expect such a connection to provide a possible path to a simplified description of the intermittency of classical turbulence, a highly challenging topic from a modelling standpoint, yet extremely relevant to the understanding of fluid flows occurring in Nature.